-The headteacher will only grant a leave of absence to pupils during term time if they consider there to be 'exceptional circumstances'.
-A leave of absence is granted at the headteacher's discretion.
+The headteacher will only grant a leave of absence to a pupil during term time if they consider there to be 'exceptional circumstances'.
+A leave of absence is granted at the headteacher's discretion, including the length of time the pupil is authorised to be absent for.